yonas44/yonas44/README.md

 <h1 align='center'>Hey there👋...Yonas here!</h1>
 <p><img src="https://komarev.com/ghpvc/?username=yonas44&label=Profile%20views&color=0e75b6&style=flat" alt="yonas44" /></p>
-<p>A passionate front-end developer, self-taught, and now a student at Microverse.
-Looking for ways to become the best at what I do and become a full-stack developer!</p>
+<p>A passionate full-stack developer, self-taught, and now a student at Microverse.
+Looking for ways to become the best at what I do.</p>

 - 🌱 I’m currently learning RoR
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/yonas-tesfu-3284811a9/) or <a href='mailto:tesfu.yonas1350@gmail.com'> Email</a>.
 I will make sure to get back to you!😊